shahabganji/shahabganji/source/_posts/efcore/explore-query-filters-ef-core.md

 <!-- more -->

-Consider that you are writing and application in which entities can be soft deleted, why not completely delete those entities? [jus don't do that](http://udidahan.com/2009/09/01/dont-delete-just-dont/), said Udi Dahan.
+Consider that you are writing an application in which entities can be soft deleted, why not completely delete those entities? [jus don't do that](http://udidahan.com/2009/09/01/dont-delete-just-dont/), said Udi Dahan.
 Okay, let's create an `Author` entity:

 ```cs
 public class Author